zbigniew73/litecp/README.md

 Save the file.

-Run the Installer
+Run the Installer.
 After completing the above steps, you can proceed with LiteCP installation:

 ```bash
 bash install.sh
 ```